asepsupriatna90/lamp-auto-install/README.md

 # LAMP Auto Install Script

-This script automates the installation of the LAMP stack (Linux, Apache, MySQL/MariaDB, PHP) on various Linux distributions, including AlmaLinux, RockyLinux, CentOS, Debian, and Ubuntu (20.04, 22.04, 24.04).
+This script automates the installation of the LAMP stack (Linux, Apache, MySQL/MariaDB, PHP) and phpMyAdmin on various Linux distributions, including AlmaLinux, RockyLinux, CentOS, Debian, and Ubuntu (20.04, 22.04, 24.04).

 ## Supported Operating Systems